Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `caller` is the owner of the item identified by `item_id`
 - `imbalance` <= `allowed_amount`
-- `caller` has enough free balance to pay fir topup
+- `caller` has enough transferable balance to pay for topup

 Effects:

 - `imbalance` is withdrawn from `caller`'s free balance
 - `imbalance` is added to `item_id`'s nominal value
 - if `item_id` is currently bound `imbalance` is scheduled to be added to `caller`'s stake.
-- if validator state is `Faluted` it's changes back to `Normal`
+- if validator state is `Faulted` it's changes back to `Normal`

 ## Mechanisms